moa-mnsr/sunflower/bodytext.md

 5.

-patience not a game of lacquered feeling
+patience not a game of lacquered need

 *Detailed, urgent; once in a while, selfless.*